-The throughline of Apple’s TV+ launch series is that they are pretty but hollow in almost all cases, though your your mileage may vary on our two top picks.
-The amount of money that Apple has put towards these shows is on full display—they are gorgeous and feature A-list talent, they just need more cohesion and substance in the writing.
+The amount of money that Apple has put towards these shows is on full display—they are gorgeous and feature A-list talent, many just need more cohesion and substance in the writing (others are truly great).
 On the positive side though, women are featured at the forefront of almost all of these productions, which cynically you could chalk up to Apple being great at optics, but sometimes it’s nice just to take the win.

-Below is our ranking of the shows of everything on Apple TV+’s so far — yes, even its documentary and kids shows!
-We will also be updating this to include additional new series in the coming weeks.
+Below is our ranking of Apple TV+’s scripted series so far—including kids shows!
+Movies and documentaries are not included though (for now).
+We will also be updating this with new series in the coming months (after we catch up with Amazing Stories).
 For now, check out our thoughts on what you should watch and what you should skip:

 Here’s an inauspicious way to begin a TV review: Remember Waterworld?